ariesti/theme-original/README.md

 We have created this space to start getting familiar with communicating results.
 There is currently only one section to the web: **Blog**.
 We will add more topics, which are _Lab_ and _Design_.
 Perhaps IFTT recipes, which we definitely need to figure out as we go over the how-to and guide to getting started.

 Data for the posts come from Evernote, Pocket, and Dropbox.
 (Plus, the team is growing something more interesting.)

+The site's name has been changed from Data Science to coconut this week.
+I think we are at __Version 0.8__ and we have about one more month to complete site map.

 ## Getting Started